| |

 Read at Global Data Center Hub→

-Vertiv's strategic billion-dollar move with PurgeRite aims to gain dominance in the critical reliability layer that is now dictating the performance metrics for artificial intelligence cooling solutions.
+Vertiv's recent $1 billion strategic acquisition is an aggressive attempt to establish dominance over the critical reliability layer that now ultimately governs the performance outcomes of artificial intelligence cooling solutions.

 Read at Global Data Center Hub→